This Version Posted: June 3, 2020

 It’s time for a ‘tick talk’ – a reminder to be on the lookout for blacklegged (or deer) ticks that may spread Lyme disease.

 Lyme disease is a serious illness that, left untreated, can lead to recurring arthritis, neurological problems, numbness or paralysis.

 Some blacklegged ticks carry the bacteria (Borrelia burgdorferi) that causes Lyme disease.
 If this type of tick attaches to you, it will bite and feed on your blood.
 The longer an infected tick feeds, the greater your risk of getting Lyme disease.

-Blacklegged ticks are present across Ontario, as is shown on the disease risk map.
+Blacklegged ticks are present across Ontario, as is shown on the latest 2020 Lyme Disease Risk Map from Public Health Ontario.
 Wherever you live, work or play, reduce your risk of Lyme disease by avoiding blacklegged ticks that can spread illness.

 Reduce Your Risk:

 Fight Lyme disease by avoiding blacklegged ticks that can spread illness: